Teak Decks: Maintenance and Care Tips

 Repair Deck Plugs

 If the teak deck is screwed to the boat, the screw holes will be protected with teak plugs.
-These can wear and come loose over time, which will allow water to penetrate the wood and get under the deck, neither of which are desirable.
+These can wear and come loose over time, which will allow water to penetrate the wood and get under the deck.
 Any loose deck plugs should be removed, then a slightly larger hole should be precision-drilled before a larger plug is installed in their place.

 Teak deck that is cleaned and maintained will last for 10-20 years, whereas one that is neglected will need replacing after just a few years.
 When you consider how much replacing a teak deck costs, you’d be wise to look after your deck and stay on top of the upkeep.